timewave-computer/valence-ui-monorepo/README.md

 # Monorepo for Valence UI

-This repository contains all applications, shared packages, and configuration files for the **Valence UI** ecosystem.
+This repository contains all applications, shared packages, and configuration files for the [Valence Protocol](https://github.com/timewave-computer/valence-protocol) ecosystem.

 ## Folder structure

 ### Apps

-- **valence-app** – Main application interface for Valence UI
+- **valence-app** – Main application interface for Valence UI.
+Application interface for Rebalancer, Auctions, and Valence Programs
-- **valence-static** – Landing page and blog
+- **valence-static** – Valence landing page and blog
 - **ui-sandbox** – Component library and development playground

 ### Packages